-Here, your key goal is to communicate your requirements and establish an efficient collaboration clearly.
+Here, your key goal is clearly communicating your requirements and establishing efficient collaboration.

 Tip 4.
 Specify your data requirements

 The business functions that deliver data are data owners.
-The data owners are responsible for the quality of data they deliver.
+The data owners are responsible for the quality of the data they provide.
 You are mainly a data user.
 Your only accountability is to specify your data requirements.
 Therefore, you need to find answers to several questions.

 What is the meaning of data?
-It means that you have to start speaking the same language as your partners.
+It means you must start speaking the same language as your partners.
 From my experience, this is one of the biggest challenges.
 The easiest way to address this issue is to develop a company business glossary or agree on data definitions with your business partners.

 What happens to data along the way?
 Very often, you get data that is already processed.
 It would help if you had at least a high-level overview of what happens to data on their way to you.
 And again, you should require to document the transformation path of key data.

 What is the required level of data quality?
 To avoid tasks of manual data cleansing, you should specify your quality requirements.